jguhlin/lostruct-py/README.md

 # Miscellaneous Notes

-We are using the code formatter[BLACK](https://github.com/psf/black).
+We are using the code formatter [BLACK](https://github.com/psf/black).
 Also, code coverage is actually 100% but numba JIT'd code is not properly counted.
 As long as all tests complete everything is working.